 Mediation is a confidential, voluntary process for resolving disputes.
-A trained mediator helps the team express their views and understand each other's position on the issue.
-The mediator's role is to help the team members discuss the issues and come up with a solution.
+A trained mediator helps the partners express their views and understand each other's position on the issue.
+The mediator's role is to help the partners discuss the issues and come up with a solution.
 The mediator does not take a position, take sides, or recommend a solution.